Sharks entry-level upright vacuum – Let’s see how it performed in our hands-on tests and review.

 The Shark NV601UK and NV601UKT are fantastic models for those who want something hardy and powerful to use around the home.

-If you have pets or suffer with any allergies as with all shark uprights, the NV601UK and NV601UKT are no exceptions to handling both with flying colours.
+If you have pets or suffer from any allergies as with all shark uprights, the NV601UK and NV601UKT are no exceptions to handling both with flying colours.

 Corded upright vacuum cleaner

 - Brilliant at collecting pet hair and fibers

 - About the Shark NV601UK/T

 - Quick View of the Shark NV601UKT Specifications